-Failure to provide these disclosures before settlement can provide the buyer with the right to terminate the contract and claim for compensation from the seller.
+Failure to provide these disclosures before settlement can provide the buyer with the right to terminate the contract and claim compensation from the seller.

 Unlike commercial property, residential property sales in Queensland are also subject to a buyer’s cooling-off period of five business days commencing on the date a copy of the contract signed by both the buyer and the seller is received by the buyer or their solicitor.

 These days, contracts for residential property sales are fairly straightforward, the Real Estate Institute of Queensland (REIQ) and Queensland Law Society offering a standard contract for the conveyancing of this type of property.